abidurrehman89/ippbx/README.md

 ### Linux

-  The Asterisk Open Source PBX is developed and tested primarily on the GNU/[Linux](https://www.voip-info.org/asterisk-os-platforms) operating system, and is supported on every major GNU/Linux distribution. it does not support windows platform so far.
+  The Asterisk Open Source PBX is developed and tested primarily on the GNU/[Linux operating system]((https://www.voip-info.org/asterisk-os-platforms), and is supported on every major GNU/Linux distribution. it does not support windows platform so far.

-### Others
+### Non-Linux

-  Asterisk has also been 'ported' and reportedly runs properly on other operating systems as well, including Sun Solaris, Apple's Mac OS X, Cygwin, and the BSD variants.
+  Asterisk is also compiled with limited functionality on these [non-Linux systems](https://www.voip-info.org/asterisk-os-platforms/), including Sun Solaris, Apple's Mac OS X, Cygwin, and the BSD variants.

 ## GETTING STARTED